THE BEST TUBELESS TIRES

 Of all the evaluations and analysis I and my fellow testers did for this review, the most illuminating and important in this era of ever wider tires was finding out which rim-tire combinations follow the Rule of 105 and which don’t.

-Because of that, let me tell you a bit about how I did the testing for this rule, share a couple of overarching conclusions, and give you specific test results before moving on to a discussion of the other tire evaluation criteria.
+Because of that, let me tell you a bit about how I did the measurements for this rule, share a couple of overarching conclusions, and give you specific test results before moving on to a discussion of the other tire evaluation criteria.

 For the 28mm labeled tires on the same 19C and 21C rims, I inflate the tires to 60psi.
 That’s the right pressure for me at 150lbs.
 If you weigh 170lbs, the chart guides you to 66psi.

-The Zipp Pressure Guide came out more recently and recommends pressures more or less the same to the ENVE for the rear wheel.
+The Zipp Pressure Guide came out more recently and recommends pressures more or less the same as the ENVE for the rear wheel.
 For the front wheel, Zipp’s guide recommends a pressure about 5psi less than it does for the rear.

 A couple more things to finish off this preamble.
 Since the front wheel affects your aero performance far more than the rear, I’ve done all the tire rim-tire combinations on that wheel.
 If you can’t decide between prioritizing aero performance and comfort, you have my permission to put a wider tire on the rear wheel and break the Rule of 105.
 It won’t matter that much to your aero performance unless you are doing a 40K time trial type of event.

 While my measurements were limited to the wheelsets you see in the charts below, I’ve hopefully given you a wide enough range of wheels with different inside and outside widths and rim profiles to help you find where yours fits in.